yuliagrishina/yuliagrishina.github.io/index.md

 ## News

+* I will be serving as an Area Chair for EACL 2023.
-* In October 2022, I will be giving a talk at the <a href="https://www.amazon.science/publications/local-to-global-learning-for-iterative-training-of-production-slu-models-on-new-features">RE:WORK Deep Learning Summit</a> in Berlin.
+* In October 2022, I will be a talk at the <a href="https://www.amazon.science/publications/local-to-global-learning-for-iterative-training-of-production-slu-models-on-new-features">RE:WORK Deep Learning Summit</a> in Berlin.
 Drop by to hear more about the science behind Alexa SLU!
 * Our paper on de-biasing training data has been accepted to the 4th Workshop on Deep Learning Practice and Theory for High-Dimensional Sparse and Imbalanced Data at KDD 2022.
 * Our paper on local-to-global learning for production SLU has been accepted to NAACL industry track.